containeroo/SyncFlaer/README.md

 Instead of putting secrets in the config file, SyncFlaer can grab secrets from environment variables.

 You can define the names of the environment variables by using the `env:` prefix.
-For example:

 | Configuration                                | Example                   |
 |----------------------------------------------|---------------------------|